herrhotzenplotz/gcli/README.md

 In case any of the above does not work, please either report a bug, or submit a patch in case you managed to fix it.

+Details on cross-compilation can be found in [HACKING.md](HACKING.md).

 ### Testing

 To run the test suite first make sure you have all the necessary dependencies installed (see above).